akshithio/course-form/README.md

-# Course Form - Boilerexams
+# Course Form - Boilerexams Frontend Application

+🔨: You can run it by simply cloning, running `pnpm install` followed by `pnpm dev`.
+Built primarily with Next, Typescript & Tailwind.

+***

 Hey, if you're viewing this and not from the Boilerexams team, this was something I developed as a part of my interview process to join the team as a front-end engineer. wish me luck? 🤞